drewkeating/programmable-powersupply/Readme.md

 # Programmable DC Powersupply

-Simple webview to emulate Programmable DC Powersupply output.
+Simple webview to emulate Programmable DC Power supply output.

-Interfaces with serial device for reading/writing powersupply data.
+Interfaces with serial device for reading/writing power supply data.

 See: `https://github.com/serialport/node-serialport`

+Hardware tested:
+  Kiprim DC310S, which appears to be a re-branded OWON SPE3103.
+  Kiprim DC605S, which appears to be a re-branded OWON SPE6053.

 ## Tech